Home ITCEducationPrepare your stayTechnical requirements online education & notebook

 Pay in monthly instalments

 We offer notebooks at competitive and sharp prices.
 However, the amount of money involved is still considerable.
-We offer Diploma and Master students the possibility to pay in monthly instalments.
+We offer Master's and Postgraduate students the possibility to pay in monthly instalments.

 When you place an order, you will receive a receipt.
 ITC will advance the funds necessary for your notebook.
-Upon arrival at ITC you will have to sign an agreement, and ITC will take care of monthly instalments from your allowance or your bank account.
+Upon arrival at you will have to sign an agreement, and we will take care of monthly instalments from your allowance or your bank account.

 More information